Turn Blue Monday into Blooming Monday with Colour

-1. You will notice there are many variations for each colour.
-It’s important to wear the right tone that resonates with you.
+You’ll notice there are many variations for each hue.
 Wearing colours that don’t resonate with your authentic personality and physical colouring are likely to create a strain, both physically and emotionally not just for you, but also how you want others to interact with you.

-3. Pay particular attention to the colour/s missing from your wardrobe, those you don’t like.
-There may be an underlying psychological or cultural reason for rejecting them.
+You might like to see which colour/s are missing from your every day.
+It might be those you don’t like.
+There may be an underlying personal or cultural reason for rejecting them.
 You may also be rejecting that emotion.
+I used to reject all yellows until I realised why I was doing it and then I was able to connect with a yellow that I loved which happens to be a warm sunshine yellow.

-4. If there is a colour that you are finding yourself consistently drawn to, there may be a reason why you need the psychological support it’s giving you.
-Be careful that it does not bring out the negative effects of that colour.
+If there is a colour that you are finding yourself consistently drawn to, there may be a reason why you need the psychological support it’s giving you.
+Be careful that it doesn’t start to overwhelm you.

-5. Don’t be afraid to experiment with colour and different colour combinations.
+Don’t be afraid to experiment with colour and different colour combinations.
 Above all enjoy and have fun!
+I often find that bringing in a bunch of colourful flowers or a flowering plant gives me an instant feel-good boost!

 Below is a selection of colours showing some of their positive psychological effects, so no matter how you are feeling you know there is a colour that will support you?
-You may choose to wear colours to stay with that feeling, or ones to support change.
-Colour will support the outcome you want.
+You may choose to wear colours to stay with that feeling, or ones to support positive change.
+Colour can help support the outcome you want.

 Pink – Nurtured and loved